Bedrock drill core and data from drilling throughout Minnesota

 The Minnesota Department of Natural Resources, Lands and Minerals Division, maintains a Drill Core Library in Hibbing, Minnesota.
 It serves as the State of Minnesota's repository for archiving bedrock and earthen material core samples collected during minerals exploration, engineering, and geoscience research programs across the state.
 The library attracts a world-wide audience of researchers, mineral explorers, and engineers who reuse existing core samples to develop new ideas about Minnesota's mineral resources and geology.

-The three buildings that comprise the drill core library house more than 3 million lineal feet of drilled core samples archived from approximately:
+The three buildings that comprise the drill core library house more than 3 million linear feet of drilled core samples archived from approximately:

 - 7,000 mineral exploration cores,